 Hospitals need more efficient and streamlined ways to onboard patients.
-No-code platforms provide the comprehensive capabilities they need to move to a unified system.
+Unqork's Joey Passananti explores how no-code can provide the comprehensive capabilities they need to move to a unified system.

 When it comes to patient onboarding, trivial mistakes can have serious consequences.
 A single misplaced hyphen or misspelled email address can derail insurance claims, causing delays for patients and increased costs for hospitals.

 Hospitals juggle a variety of IT systems meant to simplify their daily operations, but the expanse of disparate solutions and lack of interoperability can result in just the opposite of simple.
 Despite the industry’s rapid rate of digitization, there’s still an abundance of process inefficiencies—an issue that was laid bare by the ongoing COVID-19 pandemic.

 Recent social distancing measures have highlighted the urgent need for digital transformation in the healthcare space.
 In response to these events, regulatory groups like the Centers for Medicare & Medicaid Services have broadened access to Medicare telehealth services in order to discourage unnecessary travel to care facilities.
 The adoption of telemedicine skyrocketed this March, with telehealth visits surging a whopping 50%.
 Digital systems that allow remote patient-facing engagements have gone from nice-to-haves to must-haves.

 Still, even outside the context of a global pandemic, it is crucial for hospitals to adopt technologies that will allow them to efficiently process sensitive data at scale across multiple systems and departments.
 This undertaking would have been nearly impossible (or prohibitively expensive) just a decade ago.
 Fortunately, a new class of advanced no-code platforms like Unqork are helping healthcare providers optimize their digital ecosystems and, ultimately, provide better care to patients.